ibm-cloud-docs/dr-automation-powervs/FAQs.md

 It ensures continuous application availability and supports automatic failover during outages.

-### **What are the prerequisites for setting up HA Automation for PowerVS?**
+### What are the prerequisites for setting up HA Automation for PowerVS?
 {: #preque-powerha}

 Before you deploy HA Automation for PowerVS, ensure that the following requirements are met:

-- **IBM Cloud account** - You must have an active IBM Cloud account.
-If required, sign up at https://cloud.ibm.com/registration.
+- **IBM Cloud account** – You must have an active IBM Cloud account.
-- **IAM access** - Configure the required Identity and Access Management (IAM) roles and permissions for HA Automation for PowerVS.
+- **IAM access** – Configure the required Identity and Access Management (IAM) roles and permissions.
-- **API key** - An IBM Cloud API key is required for service provisioning and orchestration operations.
+- **API key** – An IBM Cloud API key is required for service provisioning and orchestration operations.

 ### Does HA Automation support both High Availability and Disaster Recovery?
 {: #faq-ha-dr-support}